avinashnair02/Hotel_Review_Classifier_/README.md

 <details open>
 <summary>Show/Hide</summary>
 <br>

-The cleaned dataset had a shape of (9405,4).
-I started with some analysis on the text columns; review and review summary.

 Using the FreqDist function in the ntlk library I plotted a graph with the most frequent words and phrases in both columns.
 Stopwords were removed to capture the more meaningful words.